stuylinux/stuylinux.org/content/posts/meeting-posts/meeting2-picoctf.md

 In the [cybersecurity](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)) sense (which plays on the original sport that's been around for decades), CTFs are puzzles that involve text strings ("flags") well hidden inside programs that require extensive CS/cybersecurity knowledge to find.
 These puzzles can come in the form of competitions, such as attack/defense-style CTFs (where players steal flags from other players), jeopardy-style CTFs (where players steal flags from the CTF organizers instead), etc.

-[PicoCTF](https://picoctf.org/) is a competition hosted by CyLab of Carnegie Mellon University mainly geared towards high schoolers (like us!) to help teach cybersecurity skills.
+[picoCTF](https://picoctf.org/) is a competition hosted by CyLab of Carnegie Mellon University mainly geared towards high schoolers (like us!) to help teach cybersecurity skills.
 However, they also provide [practice challenges](https://play.picoctf.org/practice) that can be completed at our own pace, which is what we did.

 ## Getting Started
-You must register for an account at the official [PicoCTF website](https://picoctf.org) in order to complete practice challenges or play in competitions.
+You must register for an account at the official [picoCTF website](https://picoctf.org) in order to complete practice challenges or play in competitions.
 For our purposes, when registering:
 - 18+ is fine for the age group to bypass parent verification
 - 10282 (Stuy's postal code) can be used as the postal code
 - Middle/High School student can be used for the player type